Macular Degeneration Testing in Milwaukee

 - Straight lines are wavy or distorted

-Grange Vision in Milwaukee provides macular degeneration testing and diagnosis.
+Grange Vision provides macular degeneration testing and diagnosis.
 After diagnosing, we target the specific type of macular degeneration and take the next steps in proper treatment.

 Are there Different Types of Macular Degeneration?